fuzzylabs/evidently-monitoring-pattern/README.md

 ```bash
 python scenarios/send_data_to_server.py
 ```
-- By default, the host is set to "127.0.0.1" and port 5000, this can be changed by parsing two arguments using the -H and -p flags:
+- By default, the host is set to "127.0.0.1" and port 5000, this can be changed by passing two arguments using the -H and -p flags:
 ```bash
 python scenarios/send_data_to_server.py -H "127.0.0.1" -p "5000"
 ```
 - For now, the server will return a message saying "Data drift detected" when data drift is detected.
-- The data that are sending to the metric server using the send_data_to_server.py script are getting data from the datasets file.
-The dataset file contains a reference.csv and a production.csv which is used for testing and building the server.
-These two csv files are created using the split_data.py scipt within the data folder.
+- The data that are sending to the metric server are the predictions output by the regression model together with the features used for the predictions.
+This is done by the inference server and not the scenarios' script.

 ## Components of the demo

 - Training the regression model: The model is trained using the reference dataset which is split from the original dataset downloaded from Kaggle.
 - The inference server: This is a model server that will return a price prediction when a request is sent to the server.
-The request would consists of the features of a house such as the number of bedrooms, etc..
+The request would consists of the features of a house such as the number of bedrooms, etc...
+After a prediction is made by the model, the server would send the predictions along with the features to the metric server.
 - The metric server: This is the Evidently metrics server which will monitor the predictions output by the inferenece server to detect data drift and regression performance.